 When our lungs are strong, we are able to receive and let go, we are generous, charitable, giving, open, receptive, sensitive, and remember to think of others.
 This indicates a healthy flow of outward energy and a strong sense of worthiness and self-fulfillment.
 A strong Po is also reverent, conscientious, ethical, upright, honest, prudent, sensible, honorable, modest, and respectful.

 As another evening of wandering spirits approaches, let us consider the strength of our own spirits: the Hun and the Po.
 Are we feeling angry, rootless and directionless?
 Do we have difficulty letting go?
 We can take steps to strengthen these two parts of our own spirit by strengthening the organs which house them.
-This will ensure that as we wander the earth on this most hallowed of eves, we forgo anger and selfishness, and instead leave peacefulness and benevolence in our wake.About the author: Rebecca Wong has been working in the herbal business since 2000.
+This will ensure that as we wander the earth on this most hallowed of eves, we forgo anger and selfishness, and instead leave peacefulness and benevolence in our wake.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.